 When I was living in Taiwan, I was approached by an agent for a Taiwanese film production company.
 They recruited me to appear in various TV commercials, including some for blue-chip companies such as Nissan.
 This led to my being offered a leading role in the successful made-for-TV Taiwanese drama film Numbers.

-One of my classmates introduced me to American filmmaker Tommie Williamson, who invited me to fly to Taidong in southeast Taiwan, to work as a researcher and writer on an oral ethnography project.
-We would be documenting on film the life-histories of a fascinating and unique people who were among the last to be contacted and subjugated by the Japanese colonists.
+One of my classmates introduced me to American filmmaker Tommie Williamson, who invited me to fly to Taidong in southeastern Taiwan, to work as a researcher and writer on an oral ethnography project.
+We would be documenting on film the life-histories of a unique indigenous people who were among the last to be contacted and subjugated by the Japanese colonists.

 The project changed the direction of my life, and I spent the next four years making ethnographic films for the Bunun, an ethnolinguistic group who had lost their traditional lands during the Japanese Colony on Taiwan (1895-1945).